 Admissions complaints procedure

 The University is dedicated to operating a fair and consistent admissions process that safeguards the interests of the applicants.
-In the event of a dispute it is anticipated that in the first instance applicants will be able to successfully resolve such matters by way of informal discussion with the relevant Admissions Team and/or Faculty.
+In the event of a dispute it is anticipated that in the first instance applicants will be able to successfully resolve such matters by way of informal discussion with the relevant Admissions Team Manager and/or Division Admissions Lead.

 Where this is not possible, more formal action can be taken through the Complaints Policy.
 Applicants can be assured that formal submission of a complaint will not prejudice any opinion of the applicant, or be used to adversely affect any later dealings with the applicant including any future applications.

 This policy and procedures apply to all applicants of the University and staff administering them.
 Applicants are advised to read the following information carefully before submitting a formal complaint under this procedure.

 Complaints should be completed by the applicants themselves; letters and other correspondence from other parties will not be considered unless the University has received written and signed authorisation from the applicant that the third party acts on their behalf.
 If the applicant is under 18 years of age, a parent or legal guardian may act as their representative.

 All written correspondence should always include the applicant’s full details including name, address, contact details and UCAS or other application reference number where applicable.
 Applicants are expected to treat all members of University staff with respect.
 Applicants who abuse, threaten or mistreat members of staff either verbally, in writing or physically will not be tolerated and will be subject to the policy on staff safety and will have their application and complaint automatically rejected.

 Complaints are defined as relating to the services offered by the University or the actions or behaviour of a member of staff during the admissions process.
 This could involve concerns around a procedural error, irregularity or maladministration in the admissions process.
 If a complaint were upheld, the likely outcome could be a formal or informal apology or decision to review procedures.